AI-sandbox/GMMN-genotype-simulation/README.md

 Generative moment matching networks (GMMN) are used to generate new synthetic data.
 This repository includes a python implementation of a GMMN to generate genotypes of a particular ancestry.
-The network can be trained with real data or Random Features.
+The network can be trained with real data or random features.
 The architecture of the GMMN using random features is the following:

 <img src="GMMN-genotype-simulation/doc-fig/gmmn.png" width="50%" height="50%">